Cardinals vs. Mets Player Props Betting Odds

 Arenado Stats

-- Nolan Arenado has 73 hits with 10 doubles, two triples, 13 home runs, 19 walks and 45 RBI.
-He's also stolen two bases.
+- Nolan Arenado has 73 hits with 10 doubles, two triples, 13 home runs and 19 walks.
+He has driven in 45 runs with two stolen bases.

 Arenado Recent Games